Shopify/product-reviews-polaris-example/workshop.md

   ) : null;
 ```

-The reviews index is the last child of our page component.
+The reviews index is the last child of our `Page` component.

 ```jsx
 <Page